A 12-year-old student who was traveling by New York City Transit ...Learn More

 Police conduct regarding searches and seizures and arrest procedures is governed by the U.S. Constitution and the Bill of Rights.
 When evidence is obtained illegally through an illegal search or custodial interrogation, that evidence can usually be suppressed at trial by a competent criminal defense attorney.
 Yet whether the case is dismissed or the accused is eventually acquitted, that action does not redress the wrong which has been done by governmental overreaching.
 If such actions are allowed to go unchecked, the police will begin to feel it is okay to engage in such abuses, and they will continue if there is no one to stop them.

-We fight against governmental abuses of this sort, including false and warrantless arrests, false imprisonment, and illegal searches and seizures, as well as prosecutorial misconduct such as malicious prosecution.
-Contact Leandros A. Vrionedes, P.C., if you have been the victim of excessive force, harassment, or other types of police misconduct.
+We fight against governmental abuses of this sort, including false and warrantless arrests, false imprisonment, and illegal searches and seizures.
+Contact new york police misconduct attorney, Leandros A. Vrionedes, P.C., if you have been the victim of excessive force, harassment, or other types of police misconduct.